thedevs-network/kutt/README.md

 ## Setup

 The only prerequisite is [Node.js](https://nodejs.org/) (version 20 or above).
 The default database is SQLite.
-You can optionally install Posrgres or MySQL/MariaDB for the database or Redis for the cache.
+You can optionally install PostgreSQL or MySQL/MariaDB for the database or Redis for the cache.

 When you first start the app, you're prompted to create an admin account.

 1. Clone this repository or [download the latest zip](https://github.com/thedevs-network/kutt/releases)
 2. Install dependencies: `npm install`
-3. Intialize database: `npm run migrate`
+3. Initialize database: `npm run migrate`
 5. Start the app for development `npm run dev` or production `npm start`

 ## Docker